Geektrovert/sinext/README.md

 Sign language to text with OpenCV using MNIST sign-language dataset

-To run, clone the repository locally and run the following commands:
+To **run**, clone the repository locally and run the following commands:

 ```bash
 pip install pipenv # install pipenv